fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 Some of the basic features of jQuery plugin are:

-* It lets you render jQuery charts that work across PCs (including IE6/7/8), Macs, iPads, iPhones, and Android devices seamlessly.
+* Render jQuery charts that work across PCs (including IE6/7/8), Macs, iPads, iPhones, and Android devices seamlessly.
 * Update chart type, data, and individual cosmetic properties at run-time.
 * Insert, prepend, and append multiple charts in an existing chart container.
 * Customize the look and feel of all elements on the chart.
 * Plot charts from data contained in HTML tables.

 In this article, we will show you how you can download and install the `jQuery helper` and all the other dependencies on your system.

 ## Choose your mode of installation:

-You can use FusionCharts in your jquery project using any of the two modes given below:
+You can use FusionCharts in your jQuery project using any of the two modes given below:

 <table>
     <tr>